sefffal/PairPlots.jl/docs/src/guide.md

     PairPlots.Series(source) => (::PairPlots.VizType...),
 )
 ```
-That is, it accepts a list of pairs of `PairPlots.Series` `=>` a tuple of "vizualiation layers".
-As we'll see later on, you can pass keyword arguments with a series, or a specific vizualization layer to customize their behaviour and appearance.
+That is, it accepts a list of pairs of `PairPlots.Series` `=>` a tuple of "visualization layers".
+As we'll see later on, you can pass keyword arguments with a series, or a specific visualization layer to customize their behaviour and appearance.
 If you don't need to adjust any parameters for a whole series, you can just pass in a data source and PairPlots will wrap it for you:
 ```julia
 pairplot(